evans646/Django-portfolio-project/README.md

 # Portfolio
 This is a simple Portfolio website.
-I  used Technologies usch as
+I  used Technologies such as
 <ul>
     <li>Python3</li>
     <li>Django</li>